-SBID code of ethics were established through a consultation campaign with Interior Designers, consumers and investors to create an ethical code to address ethical dilemmas an interior designer, manufacturer or support services must address to procure their duties.
-The Code sets out the standard of behavior obligations, plans and vision the public can expect to receive from SBID stakeholders.
+SBID consulted with Interior Designers, consumers and investors to create an ethical code to address ethical dilemmas an interior designer, manufacturer or support service must address to procure their duties.
+The pioneering Code revised in 2018 sets out the standard of behaviour obligations, plans and vision the public can expect to receive from SBID stakeholders.

-The Code of Ethics provides standard and principles of professional behavior as well as guiding members in their daily duties to make ethical decisions:
+The Code also guides SBID members in their daily duties to make ethical decisions.

 Reporting (improper conduct)